marcellourbani/abap-adt-api/README.md

 This library simplifies access to the ADT REST interface

-At the moment only have one method, others will come soon
+At the moment only have a few methods, others will come soon

 ```typescript
 const client = new ADTClient(